Dolorousrtur/ContourCraft/INSTALL.md

         |-- hood_cvpr.pth // HOOD model used in the CVPR paper
         |-- hood_final.pth // HOOD model trained with refactored code with several bug fixes after the CVPR submission
         |-- contourcraft.pth // ContourCraft model used in the SIGGRAPH paper
+    |-- examples
         |-- fromanypose  // example data to run simulation over a mesh sequence (used in the Inference_from_mesh_sequence.ipynb)
+        |-- unpose // example data for unposing germents (used in GarmentImport.ipynb)
 ```
 ## Troubleshooting

 ### Installing pytorch3d
-Errors happening when running `pip install "git+https://github.com/facebookresearch/pytorch3d.git@stable"`
+Potential errors happening while running `pip install "git+https://github.com/facebookresearch/pytorch3d.git@stable"`

 **Error**: